LOADING ...

 And if you do not the song,

-You should have let me begin, begin,
+You never have let me begin, begin,

 You should never let me begin.